 300 metres ENE of Aghnacliff church, this startling dolmen has

 two capstones which from the angle of approach seem to be balanced

 one on the other.
 The upper one is the larger, over 3 metres

 long and 1.5 metres thick, supported both by the smaller capstone

-beneath and by the one surviving portal-stone which is 2 metres high.
+beneath and by the one surviving portal-stone which is 2 metres

-with nicely-matched portal stones 1.9 metres high and a door-slab
+portal-tomb with nicely-matched portal stones 1.9 metres high

+like a side-stone.
 Only a back-stone survives, however.
 Still

 a lovely megalith, it must have been very fine when the roof-stone

 was in place, in a beautiful situation at the bottom of a wide

 N 145 625